nakers-00/WGU_C950/ReadMe.md

 with information about the distances between the delivery addresses of each package.
 This would allow for easy access to package information as well as information about their distances.
 This would negate some of the need for the delivery algorithm to calculate the distances between packages, because that information would be stored with the package info.
-This would pair particualrly well with Kruskal's minimum spanning tree algorithm discussed in part F because it will provide the distances between each vertex and the algorithm can use that information to determine the overall shortest path.

 (Lysecky, R., & Vahid, F. (2018, June).
 C950: # Data Structures and Algorithms II. zyBooks.)